 - A three-month placement with the industry partner

 AWARD TYPES & ELIGIBILITY

 The MRC DTP will award fully-funded iCASE studentships each year; this includes tuition fees, stipend and bench fee.

 Stipend: Students will receive a tax-free stipend for each year of study, this rate will be in line with the MRC’s minimum rates.
-For 2020/2021 this will be £17,285 per annum (exclusive of the stipend top-up from the industry partner)
+MRC DTP iCASE Studentship receive an annual supplement to this rate (exclusive of the stipend top-up from the industry partner).